singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 * etc...

 For more information on distance metrics which can be used, please read [this post on KNN](https://www.saedsayad.com/k_nearest_neighbors.htm).

+Minkowski is the one that is used by default.

+{% include lazyload.html image_src="https://i.ibb.co/YPMYNXV/Screenshot-2020-05-11-at-11-48-50-PM.png" image_alt="KNN using minkowski" image_title="KNN using minkowski" %}

 You can use any method from the list by passing `metric` parameter to the KNN object.
 Here is an answer on [Stack Overflow which will help](https://stackoverflow.com/questions/21052509/sklearn-knn-usage-with-a-user-defined-metric).
 You can even use some random distance metric.